uoregon-libraries/headlamp/README.md

 `FILES/385_foo_bar.tiff`, but adding the date makes the "send stuff to dark archive" scripting far simpler.

-We additionally expect every file to live under a project of some kind.
+We additionally expect every file to live under a category of some kind.
 For telling the indexer how to find files, there are a few key points here:

 - All files' "real" paths are the full path to the file *minus* the dark archive root
-- All files must have a project name in their full path somewhere
+- All files must have a category name in their full path somewhere
 - All files must have a path element in the format of YYYY-MM-DD denoting the archive date

-When presenting data to the end user, we felt that we needed to prioritize the project name, making it act as a top-level element.
+When presenting data to the end user, we felt that we needed to prioritize the category name, making it act as a top-level element.
 We also ignore the archive date portion of the path so users aren't having to guess at when a given file was archived.

-Running the indexer requires telling it your path strategy using special keywords "project", "date", and "ignore".
-The order doesn't matter, so long as you have exactly one project and date.
+Running the indexer requires telling it your path strategy using special keywords "category", "date", and "ignore".
+The order doesn't matter, so long as you have exactly one category and date.
 You can have any number of ignored paths, or none at all.

 To explain through example, given the following: